momochi000/pomodoro_arcade/README.md

 ## CURRENT

+### Wire up create timer to the server

 ## BACKLOG

-### Build the create timer view
+### Build the server backend to capture starting a timer
-  + Can be accessed only when logged in.
+  + capture pause timer
+  + capture timer complete

 ### Change pause button change to resume button once paused
   + make the start button do a reset then start

-### Make create timer send ajax call to server to create a timer.

 ### Style the index view
-  + Design/optimize for mobile first
+  + Design/optimize for mobile first.
+Follow new bootstrap docs to make the layout mobile friendly from the start
+  + Fix the header text (that's outside of the backbone app) The markup around the backbone app should be minimal.

 ### Style the show view
   + Design/optimize for mobile first